 About Police Officer (ret.) & Minister Jimmy Meeks

 Jimmy Meeks is a retired police officer, having served 35 years in law-enforcement.
-Jimmy has also been a minister for over 42 years.
+Jimmy has also been a minister for over 44 years.
 As an officer, he served as a hostage negotiator, field training officer, school resource officer, detective, supervisor, and crime prevention officer.
 He has accumulated over 4500 hours of TCOLE training.
 He has also been a certified crime prevention specialist.

 He was pastor of a church in the Ft.
 Worth area for over 11 years, while also serving as a police officer.
 Jimmy has a B.A. in Religion from Oklahoma Baptist University and a Certificate of Ministry from Emmaus Road Ministry School.
 He has conducted over 150 seminars for churches since 2009, at which over two-thousand churches have attended.
 It has been said of his presentation, "...there has never been a stronger call to action..."

-Jimmy and his wife of 35 years, Julie, were married at the First Baptist Church of Daingerfield, Texas, the sight of the June 22, 1980 massacre that killed 5 - and injured 10.
+Jimmy and his wife of 40 years, Julie, were married at the First Baptist Church of Daingerfield, Texas, the sight of the June 22, 1980 massacre that killed 5 - and injured 10.
 Jimmy was also a production assistant in the award-winning docudrama Faith Under Fire, based on the tragedy at First Baptist Church in Daingerfield, Texas.

 About Carl Chinn